Haydeni0/discord-stable-diffusion/README.md

 <h1 align="center">Discord Bot - Stable Diffusion</h1>

 A discord bot that runs the Stable Diffusion text-to-image model on a local GPU (the computer hosting the discord bot).
-This uses the [optimised stable diffusion](https://github.com/basujindal/stable-diffusion) repository to do the text to image generation.
+This uses a [fork of stable diffusion](https://github.com/lstein/stable-diffusion) repository to do the text to image generation.

 ---